 About this Special Issue

-Furthermore, optical spectroscopic analysis is a promising tool to tackle new emerging demands such as soil contamination with microplastic.
+Furthermore, spectroscopic analysis is a promising tool to tackle new emerging demands such as soil contamination with microplastic.
 On the other hand, attempts to identify soil functions such as soil microbial activities require a critical review.

-The Special Issue solicits forward-looking contributions, reviews, mini-reviews, and original research that describe the latest research contributions to this field and give insight in the greatest challenges currently existing and how to address these challenges for future innovations.
+The Special Issue solicits forward-looking contributions, reviews, mini-reviews, and original research that describe the latest research contributions to this field and give insight into the greatest challenges currently existing and how to address these challenges for future innovations.

 Extended Article Submission Deadline: November 29th 2024

 As a Gold open-access journal, all submissions are subject to publishing fees.
 Authors can benefit from financial support from their institution through Frontiers' Institutional Agreements.
 For full details please see the journals Publishing Fees page.
 Members of the SECS are also entitled to a 30% discount off their publishing fees.
 Please contact the Editorial Office if you have any questions.

 Keywords: soil spectroscopy, soil science, soil, spectroscopy, MIR spectroscopy, V-NIR spectroscopy, soil contamination